tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/数据处理/图片压缩概述_intl_en.md

 ## Overview

-Image compression refers to reducing an image's size as much as possible without changing its quality so as to reduce its storage and traffic costs and speed up access.
+Image compression is the process of downsizing an image as much as possible without sacrificing quality so that it can be stored at a lower cost and accessed more quickly.

-COS has launched a variety of image compression methods based on [CI](https://intl.cloud.tencent.com/document/product/1045/33422) for your choice according to your business scenario.
-Currently supported compression methods are as follows:
+COS offers a variety of image compression options based on [CI](https://intl.cloud.tencent.com/document/product/1045/33422) for your choice based on your business scenario.
+Available compression options are as follows:

 - **WebP compression:** Converts images to the .webp format, which is superior to .jpg in terms of compression.
 A .webp image is over 25% smaller than a .jpg image with the same quality.
 This format is suitable for multi-terminal use cases.
 - **HEIF compression:** Converts images to the .heif format, which has a super high compression ratio.
 A .webp image is over 80% smaller than a .jpg image with the same quality. iOS adopts .heif as the default format for photos, and Android P natively supports .heif.